sania-dsouza/Cypress/README.md

    - Register in Circle CI and link Git repository.
 Circle CI: https://circleci.com/integrations/github/
    - Schedule a job to run the scripts that refers config.yml
-3. To run the accessbility tests, run the command: `npm run test:axe` This is set to run the single spec a11y-tests.spec.js but that can be changed in the package.json script.
+3. To run the accessbility tests, run the command: `npm run test:axe` This will display the Cypress tests available to run from Cypress/integration folder.
+Clicking the spec a11y-tests.spec.js will start the a11y tests.
+This outputs the results in the console.
+Also, if you want to view any violations on the webpage (if they exist), click the line on the Cypress dialog which starts with 'A11Y ERROR!-'.
+This marks all the violations.